K-Mekata-bio/RNA-seq-Meta-analysis-remove-batch-iro/README.md

 ## Detailed Summary of the Bioinformatics Data Analysis Script
 - **This code is used for meta-analysis.
 To mitigate batch effects that occur when integrating count data, we use either Combat or Limma-voom's removeBatchEffect.
 Identification of differentially expressed genes is done using the limma package.
 EnhancedVolcano is recommended for easily creating volcano plots.
-This code is version 1 and may undergo various changes in the future.
+This code is version 1 and may undergo various changes in the future.:**

 ### Notes
 [日本語版](https://github.com/K-Mekata-bio/RNA-seq-Meta-analysis-remove-batch-iro/blob/main/jpabst.md)